MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Introduction

-To eliminate the redundancy, recent studies have emerged to expand the search space and investigate finer-grained units at the filter and weight levels.
-While certain studies \cite{stamoulis2019single,fu2020autogan,wu2021trilevel} perform filter-level search, their methods are limited by determining the remaining filter ratio from a restricted set of options, which lacks flexibility.
-Moreover, they cannot be extended to weight-level search which offers a much broader range of sparsity pattern candidates.
-On the other hand, \cite{you2022supertickets,mousavi2023dass} directly prune on weight-level units until the network reaches a manually-defined target sparsity ratio, aiming to discover well-performing highly-sparse architectures.
-However, it is worth noting that the sparsity ratio itself is a crucial factor influencing the model performance.
-It is also mentioned in \cite{jin2022pruning} that there exists an optimal sparsity ratio for a specific neural network in terms of achieving the best performance.
-We further reveal that such performance discrepancies cannot be solely attributed to the differences in model sizes introduced by sparsity.
-Even models with similar parameter counts can exhibit significant performance variations depending on different remaining ratios of the operations, filters and weights, as shown in Fig. \ref{fig1}.
-This observation highlights the necessity of balancing the unit numbers at different granularity levels.
-Failure to consider the relative numbers of the multi-granularity units can lead to excessive pruning at certain levels, which degrades the model effectiveness.
+To eliminate the redundancy, recent studies have emerged to expand the search space and jointly investigate finer-grained units at the filter and weight levels.
+While certain studies explore filter-level search \cite{stamoulis2019single,fu2020autogan,wan2020fbnetv2, sukthanker2024weight, peng2024recnas} and weight-level search \cite{you2022supertickets,mousavi2023dass}, most of them overlook the coordination of retention ratios of units at different granularities.
+However, the retention ratio itself plays a critical role in determining model performance.
+For example, it is mentioned in \cite{jin2022pruning} that there exists an optimal sparsity ratio for a specific neural network in terms of achieving the best performance.
+We further observe that such performance discrepancies cannot be solely attributed to the differences in model sizes introduced by sparsity.
+Even models with similar parameter counts can exhibit great performance variations depending on different retention ratios of the operations, filters and weights, as shown in Fig. \ref{fig1}.
+This underscores the importance of adaptively adjusting unit proportions across different granularity levels.
+Failing to consider this may result in excessive pruning at certain levels, particularly in the absence of full super-net pretraining, ultimately degrading model performance.